Eisa01/mpv-scripts/README.md

 Basically, copying a video will bookmark the video and time, while pasting will access the bookmark.
 To use it, download *`SmartCopyPaste-II.lua`* file into your `mpv/scripts/` directory.
 ### SmartCopyPaste-II Features and Usage Guide
 - **Features**
-	- **Save Clipboard to a Log File:** The copies from mpv, and the pastes into mpv will be kept in a log file located in `%APPDATA%\mpv\mpvClipboard.log`
+	- **Save Clipboard to a Log File:** The copies from mpv, and the pastes into mpv will be kept in a log file located in `%APPDATA%\mpv\mpvClipboard.log`.
-	- **OSD** (On Screen Display): Displays any SmartCopyPaste action within mpv
+	- **OSD**: Displays any SmartCopyPaste action within mpv.
-	- **youtube-dl Extension Support** Immediately paste links without finding exact video address for youtube and any other youtube-dl extension supported sites
+	- **youtube-dl Extension Support** Immediately paste links without finding exact video address for youtube and any other youtube-dl extension supported sites.
 - **While mpv is active (running a video)**
 	 - **[ctrl]**+**[c]** to copy video path with time and bookmark
 	 - **[ctrl]**+**[C]** to copy video path without time and bookmark